DataTalksClub/datatalksclub.github.io/_posts/2020-12-23-slack-communities.md

 Instructions for joining: [datawithdanny.com](https://datawithdanny.com/){:target="_blank"}.

-## 5. DataMuni (dm-learn)
+## 5. Relevance & Matching Tech

-This community is created by [Abhishek Thakur](https://www.linkedin.com/in/abhi1thakur/){:target="_blank"}, the World's first 4x Kaggle Grandmaster.
-You can talk about data science and machine learning topics there.
-There are more than 6,000 community members.
+This is the place for discussing practical aspects of search and recommender systems.
+It welcomes engineers, data scientists, and product managers who want to learn more about it and solve tough problems in this space.

-To join, go to [datamuni.com](https://datamuni.com/){:target="_blank"} and click on "Join Slack".
+To join, go to [http://o19s.com/slack](http://o19s.com/slack){:target="_blank"}.

 ## 6. The AI Guild